jgazes/AWS-Solutions-Architect-Pro/Networking/NetworkingExamTips.md

 - Multicast and Broadcast arent supported in VPCs
 - Know what is meant by stateless, stateful, connectionless and connection based in terms of IP protocols
 - Know what ephemeral ports are and why they might need to be in NACLs or SGs
 - Ephemeral Ports for NAT Gateways: A NAT gateway uses ports 1024-65535.
+- The VPC CIDR block size is fixed at /56.
+The subnet CIDR block size is fixed at /64.
+- AWS supports IPv6 traffic over a virtual private gateway to an AWS Direct Connect connection.
+- Application Load Balancers don't support EIPs.

 ## Routing ##
 - Understand BGP and how to use weighting to shift network traffic.